 Dormammu has now created an alliance with the small time villain called the Hood.
 He has bonded with his magical cloak which he had set up for some victim to find.
 The Hood would become the outcome of this plan and with the Hood as a host, he can sometimes turn him into a demonic being.
 But the more the Hood changes into a demon, the closer Dormammu gets into stepping in the realm of Earth.
 He began aiding the Hood in a variety of his crimes including the robbery of a vase fortune and also recently convinced the Hood in obtaining a zombie virus to use as a weapon against the 616 Universe heroes and mortals.
 He has also recently aided in saving Jennifer Kale from a spreading zombie virus and offer her great power only to end up tricking her and possessing her body.
 However he didn't stay in Kale's body for too long seeing that Hellstorm connected with Kale from the inside of Dormammu's control and ripped him out of her body and back into his dimension.
 Though where he has failed with Jennifer Kale, he is still trying to get fuller control over the Hood's body in attempts to re-enter Earth.

 Dormammu is one of the most powerful magic-users in the Marvel Universe.
 He is immortal having transformed his body into mystic energy, his body may be dissipated but he will always reform.
-Dormammu is absolutely more powerful than Mephisto and Satannish being a being of raw, pure mystical energy.
-He has demonstrated energy projection, protective shields, time travel, elemental/reality warping powers, teleportation, soul manipulation, life force absorption, energy and matter manipulation, and opening portals.
+Dormammu is absolutely more powerful than Mephisto, Satannish, Hela, Pluto and Hellstorm.
+He claimed Odin as being his rival, and even said he would burn the Celestials on the Flames of the Faltine.
+Dormammu has demonstrated energy projection, protective shields, time travel, elemental/reality warping powers, teleportation, soul manipulation, life force absorption, energy and matter manipulation, and opening portals.

 Trapped in the Dark Dimension by his arch enemy Dr. Strange, Dormammu was able to bring his alternate essence to the future when the Guardians of the Galaxy had traveled back in time to destroy the Badoon.
 It was due to Strange using the Dark Dimension as a means of transport that he was able to achieve this, making himself far more powerful than in his original state.
 Upon awakening, he immediately destroyed the Guardians space ship Dry Dock.